sophie-la-li/duckdb-php/README.md

 This package provides a [DuckDB](https://github.com/duckdb/duckdb) Client API for PHP.

 Focused on performance, it uses the official [C API](https://duckdb.org/docs/api/c/overview.html) internally through [FFI](https://www.php.net/manual/en/book.ffi.php), achieving good benchmarks.
-However, it is not just a wrapper for the C API; it provides custom methods with a PHP flavor to work with DuckDB in a simple way.
-It works on Linux, Windows, and macOS with PHP versions greater than 8.3.
+This library is more than just a wrapper for the C API; it introduces custom, PHP-friendly methods to simplify working with DuckDB.
+It is compatible with Linux, Windows, and macOS, requiring PHP version 8.3 or higher.

 ### Quick Start